 Don’t worry, despite horns not being shed, buffalo are not slaughtered for their horns alone.
 The horns are a by-product, and are harvested to ensure that no part of the animal goes to waste.
 After they are harvested, they are cleaned, soaked in hot water to release/remove the inner core, then sanded to remove any sharp edges, covered in natural sunflower oil and then sun/air dried.

-Are Buffalo Horns Good for Dogs?
+Benefits of Buffalo Horns for Dogs

 The main health benefit for buffalo horns is their contribution to dental care.
 They promote good dental hygiene, through scraping off plaque as your dog chews on it.
 If plaque builds up on the teeth, it can lead to wobbly teeth and inflamed gums, so preventing this will keep your dog’s mouth comfortable and healthy.
 Buffalo horns can therefore keep your dog’s teeth pearly white and breath smelling fresh due to the reduction in plaque.